weepots/iot_project/README.md

 mkdir datasets/
 ```

-## Training the model
+## Training the ResNet 101 Model

-The model is a ResNet101 model that has a total of 101 layers and I attached the output to the Fully Connected layer with a Sigmoid function to determine if the person is female or male.
+The model is a ResNet101 model that has a total of 101 layers.
+I attached the output to the Fully Connected layer with a Sigmoid function to determine if the person is female or male.
 You can get the CelebA dataset from this [link](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html)

 The `resnet_pretrained.pt` file is with me, you can train your own by using the `initial_train.ipynb` file.
-I recommend training using Jupyter Notebook file instead as there are more controllable parameters.
+I recommend training using `initial_train.ipynb` file instead of the UI as there are more controllable parameters.
 This model is quite large so training will require a decent GPU (min 6GB VRAM).
+I trained the weights using the SCSEGPU-TC Cluster which have Tesla V100, not sure how it will perform on other GPUs for training.
+Inference can be done on laptop.

 ## Usage: